-Figures 5 and 6 compare a scene captured with two different cameras: a network camera without WDR capability on the left, and an Axis camera with Forensic WDR on the right.
+The figure below compares a scene captured with two different cameras: a camera without WDR capability on the left, and an Axis camera with Forensic WDR on the right.
 With Forensic WDR, details are clear and visible both in the backlit interior and outside.

-Figure 5 and 6: Indoor scene with strong back-light.
-Comparison between a conventional network camera without WDR capability (left) and an Axis camera with Forensic WDR (right).
+Figure 3.
+Indoor scene with strong back-light.
+Comparison between a camera without WDR capability (left) and an Axis camera with Forensic WDR (right).

-7. Dynamic range capability specified in dB
+6 Dynamic range capability specified in dB

-The dynamic range capability of a camera is normally specified as a dB value, related to the reach aspect presented in section 6.
+The dynamic range capability of a camera is normally specified as a dB value, related to the reach aspect presented in Chapter 5.